lenesk/sokolova.dk/about-a-self-study-video-course-forberedelse-til-about-skriftlig-fremstilling-i-prøve-dansk-3.md

 }
 </style>

-<a class="btn" href="https://elenasokolova.podia.com/online-forberedelse-til-skriftlig-fremstilling-i-prove-i-dansk-3/buy"> Get full access for 920 DKK </a>
+<a class="btn" href="https://elenasokolova.podia.com/online-forberedelse-til-skriftlig-fremstilling-i-prove-i-dansk-3/buy"> Get full access to the lessons for 550 DKK Feb 11th-Feb 14th (Normal price is 920 DKK) </a>

 ## How may this course help you?